 The previously mentioned painkillers are highly effective ways to control pain, but they may not be effective in controlling severe dental phobia.
 After all, patients will still be fully conscious and will feel the pressure of the drill on their teeth and gums.
 This unnerving feeling can cause panic.

 These days, dentists utilise a wide variety of sedation techniques for the severely dental phobic.
-These techniques vary wildly in application and include oral conscious sedation and intravenous sedation
+These techniques vary wildly in application and include oral conscious sedation and intravenous sedation.

 Electric Drills

-Electric drills are much less noisy than air drills because they utilise a steady flow of electricity, rather than sudden bursts of air.
+Electric drills are much less noisy than air drills because they utilise a steady flow of electricity rather than sudden bursts of air.
 They are also more stable than air drills, which results in fewer accidents and mistakes.

 Composites or Porcelain Fillings